 - Personal insights, case studies and research through blog articles

 The Party Pro Toolkit Podcast shares stories from professionals working in art, music, production, promotion and venues that support immersive, inclusive and creative party scenes.
-Series One: NIGHTLIFE shares Ideas, resources and templates informed through individual experiences and podcast interviews with party professionals in Detroit, New York, and Phoenix.
+Series One: NIGHTLIFE shares podcast interviews with party professionals in Detroit, New York, and Phoenix.
 Additional series will include Festivals, Burner Culture and Parades.
 Your support of this project on Patreon will help this work continue to share stories across the country and around the world.

 Asset-Based Community Development (ABCD)

-While these challenges seem overwhelming, there is also a powerful grassroots movement taking place where party producers are building community through celebratory and participatory events.
+While these challenges seem overwhelming, there are also powerful grassroots movements taking place where party producers are building community through celebratory and participatory events.
 People are uniting on dance floors in shared rhythm, breaking through boundaries with creative expression and building human connection through consistent collaboration.
-Underground scenes are starting to move into mainstream spaces, extending their community-led ethos into the places that need it the most.
+Underground scenes are starting to move into more public spaces, extending their community-led ethos into the places that need it the most.

 How can we support one other in this movement towards community-led party culture?

 There are two conventional approaches to help communities develop through adversity: the needs-based and the asset-based approach.

 A needs-based approach focuses on addressing the deficits and issues, which is utilized in many philanthropic and nonprofit models.
 This views the community as deficient and calls for outside resources to aid those who are not able to help themselves.
 They become consumers, enforcing a cycle of dependency on external services.
 The list of issues can feel overwhelming and unachievable, affecting the way that people think about their ability to fix the problems.
 Investments into a community are often filtered through outside service providers, rather than directly to the community organizers (Kretzmann, 1993).